S1SYPHOS/php-webp/README.md

 In the most basic design, a converter consists of a convert function which takes the same arguments as `WebPConvert::convert`.
 Its job is then to convert `$source` to WebP and save it at `$destination`, preferably taking `$quality` and `$stripMetadata` into account.
 It however relies on the `WebPConvert` class to take care of the following common tasks:
 - Checking that `$source` file exists
 - Creating `$destination`if it doesn't exist
-- Ensuring that write permissions are granted
+- Ensuring write permissions are granted
-- Handling errors / exceptions if need be
+- Handling errors / exceptions

 ----